orgpaket/paket/.github/ISSUE_TEMPLATE/generated.md

 assignees: ''
 ---

+Even though this is an automatically generated bug report, it would still be extremely helpful if you could concisely describe the problem.
+Thank you!

 ## Minimal Example to Reproduce the Problem
 Please look [here](https://orgpaket.github.io/contributing/bug_report/mcve)
 on instructions to create a good MCVE (Minimal, Complete, Verifiable Example).